gbdev/gb-asm-tutorial/src/part1/palettes.md

 :::

-Please select Emulicious' "Tools" tab, then select `Palette Viewer`.
+If you chose to combine the video viewers in the previous chapter, the palette viewer should show up on the bottom left of the tile viewer.
-If the video viewers are combined, it should show up on the bottom left of the viewers.
+Otherwise, please select Emulicious' "Tools" tab, then select `Palette Viewer`.

 ![Screenshot of the VRAM viewer's Palette tab](../assets/img/pal_viewer.png)